sktguha/deel/README.md

 # Getting Started with Autocomplete

-Please refer to the loom video for demo and detailed code structure walkthrough:
+Please refer to the below loom video for demo and detailed code structure walkthrough:

 https://www.loom.com/share/29a6e6a9b472479a9522a1fcfb10c00e?sid=529974c5-ec74-41a0-aa3c-3f3f05bb6e32